xoopscube/legacy/README.md

 * Free choice of PHP, JS, CSS frameworks
 * Third-party modules and extensions (preloads)

-***

-Download
+### Download
-====

 The source code of XOOPSCube Legacy is available on [Github](https://github.com/xoopscube/legacy)

 XOOPSCube Legacy packages are available at [downloads](https://github.com/xoopscube/legacy/downloads)

-Installation wizard
-====

-Clone this repo or download the archive and unzip in your web server's public directory (e.g. /var/www/html/, /public_html/).
-Launch your browser and follow the XCL Installer Wizard step-by-step process to complete the installation ( 2min ).

-***

-Overview
-====
+### Usage

 After you complete the Wizard process, there are lots of options to customize your Web Application Platform :
-- select the modules to install
+- From the Admin dashboard, set-up your preferences (you can close your site)
-- add modules blocks or custom blocks (HTML, CSS, JavaScript, PHP and Smarty) to specific pages
+- Install modules, blocks or create custom blocks (HTML, CSS, JavaScript or PHP) to specific modules pages
-- change users and group permissions
+- Create new user groups and set permissions
-- customize meta tags (SEO)
+- Customize meta tags (SEO)
-- manage translations and localization
+- Manage translations and localization

-X-Update Manager dashboard provides a simple click-and-run solution to get all the necessary protection and functionality at the right time.
-Get and deploy themes, preloads (i.e. plugins), and modules updates.

 <img src="https://raw.githubusercontent.com/xoopscube/artwork-social-media/master/images/xcl_site_ui_modules.jpg" alt="Modules">

-Documentation
+#### Documentation
-====

 XOOPSCube features a built-in "Help" documentation and search function.

+**Legacy API documentation**
-Legacy API documentation generated by Apigen 2.7.0
+Previous version of the subsystem API generated by Apigen 2.7.0

 http://xoopscube.org/documentation/api

-Site and Support
+#### Support
-====

 https://github.com/xoopscube/legacy/

-Contribute
-====

 XOOPS Cube Legacy is open source project community driven.
 We encourage everyone in the community to contribute their knowledge and expertise.